Pokémon: Video games

-Pokémon video games have been released in a wide variety of genres.
+Pokémon video games encompass a wide variety of genres.
 The role-playing games (RPGs) developed by Game Freak are considered the core series of the franchise.
-Various spin-off games also exist, such as Pokémon Mystery Dungeon, a roguelike RPG series, Pokémon Ranger, an action RPG series, and Detective Pikachu (2018), an adventure game.
-Pokémon games, in particular the core RPGs, are commonly classified in generations.
-For example, Junichi Masuda referred to Diamond and Pearl (2006) as Gen 4, and X and Y (2013) as the 6th generation.
+Various spin-off games also exist, including Pokémon Mystery Dungeon, a roguelike RPG series; Pokémon Ranger; an action RPG series, and Detective Pikachu (2018), an adventure game.
+The games, specifically the core series, are classified in generations.
+For example, Junichi Masuda referred to Diamond and Pearl (2006) as the fourth generation and X and Y (2013) as the sixth generation.

-Until 2011, Pokémon games were released exclusively on Nintendo's consoles.
-With the rise of the smartphone during the 2010s, The Pokémon Company also began developing, publishing, and licensing Pokémon titles for the mobile phone market, most notably Pokémon Go (2016), an augmented reality game developed by Niantic that spawned a worldwide craze in the summer of 2016.
+Until 2011, most Pokémon games were released exclusively on Nintendo consoles.
+With the rise of the smartphone market during the 2010s, The Pokémon Company also began developing, publishing, and licensing Pokémon titles for mobile devices, most notably Niantic's 2016 AR game, Pokémon Go.

-According to the official website of The Pokémon Company, as of March 2025, over 489 million Pokémon game units have been sold worldwide.
+According to The Pokémon Company, over 489 million Pokémon game units have been sold worldwide as of March 2025.